• Careers Home

 Building a Bright Future for Transforming Patients’ Lives

-Chris described it as “the true next wave of technology.”
+Chris sees a bright future ahead for RayzeBio and the radiopharmaceuticals industry.
+He described the field as “the true next wave of technology.”
 There is a lot of investment in radiopharma overall, and that’s going to create a lot of good opportunities.
-RayzeBio has the goal of being the number one radiopharmaceutical company in the world, and my goal is to help us get there.”
+RayzeBio aims to be the number one radiopharmaceutical company in the world, and Chris is committed to helping achieve that goal.